Corey Seager Preview, Player Props: Rangers vs. Brewers

-Corey Seager -- with a slugging percentage of .810 in his past 10 games, including five home runs -- will be in action for the Texas Rangers against the Milwaukee Brewers, with Freddy Peralta on the hill, on August 19 at 4:05 PM ET.
+Corey Seager -- with a slugging percentage of .707 in his past 10 games, including four home runs -- will be in action for the Texas Rangers versus the Milwaukee Brewers, with Adrian Houser on the hill, on August 20 at 2:35 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Brewers.
+In his most recent game he had a hitless showing (0-for-3) against the Brewers.

 Corey Seager Game Info & Props vs. the Brewers